frostbone25/Unity-Planar-Shadows/README.md

 ![image](GithubContent/preview.png)

 *Note: In the preview, you can see the planar shadows in action.
 Blob shadows are also used in conjunction to give the impression of AO.
-Together they can create very convincing lighting for cheap!.*
+Together they can create very convincing lighting for cheap!*

 ## How It Works